 But what about the bathroom?
-It seems like there's not much place for high tech there.
+It seems like there's not much opportunity for high tech there.
 After all, the basic things we do there don't really need tech advancement.

+Wrong.
 The bathroom is actually where there is the most potential to improve with technology, especially in saving water and making the space more hygienic.
-Here are some technological advancements that you might want to consider for your next remodel... or just dream about in your basic bath.
+Here are some technological advancements that you might want to consider for your next remodel...or just dream about in your basic bath.

-Until not long ago, I thought that the highest level of tech for faucets was an infrared sensor---the kind they have in mall and restaurant bathrooms.
+Until not long ago, we thought that the highest level of tech for faucets was an infrared sensor―the kind they have in mall and restaurant bathrooms.
 But not anymore.

 Aside from the infrared sensor (which is practical and cleaner than spreading your germs all over the taps, of course), companies such as GROHE have come up with electronic timers that you can set for tasks like brushing your teeth.